IT Contract Negotiation: 5 Tips to Get Successful Results

 In my experience, IT contract negotiation can be considered successful only if both parties – a client and a vendor – are confident with the results and believe they’ve reached a win-win agreement.
 On the contrary, when at least one of the parties is not quite comfortable with some terms but signs a contract for the sake of closing a deal, it’s a wake-up call telling there’s room for improvement.

-Here’re some tips on how to hold a successful IT contract negotiation and get a win-win deal at the outcome.
+Here’re some tips for negotiating an IT contract and getting a win-win deal at the outcome.

-This is probably the best way to get to contract signing with no conflict or losses.
-I believe it’s essential to discuss and most importantly reach the full mutual understanding on all key terms of the agreement before we actually get down to paperwork.
+This is probably one of the negotiation strategies to get to contract signing with no conflict or losses.
+I believe it’s essential to discuss and most importantly reach a full mutual understanding regarding all key terms of the agreement before we actually get down to paperwork.

 To make sure an IT contract fulfills project objectives and reflects the requirements and expectations on both ends, we go through all the terms in advance.

 Usually, the terms are discussed as early as at the presale.
+This is how we know how to start a contract and what to start with.
 At this stage, we conduct a series of calls and introductory meetings.
 Thus, we can agree upon the project timeline, scope and plan of work, IT team augmentation terms, communication methods, payment terms, guarantees, as well as data security and intellectual property terms.
-Thus, we make sure to avoid surprises at the contract negotiation stage and minimize paperwork time for the good of the project.
+Thus, we make sure to avoid surprises during the course of your negotiation and minimize paperwork time for the good of the project.

 When dealing with an IT contract negotiation, don’t throw all the work on a legal team.
 In my practice, this approach can lead to very poor consequences, since lawyers often have little to no understanding of your business context and project goals.